MicrosoftDocs/azure-media-services/media-services/latest/storage-managing-multiple-storage-accounts-how-to.md

 When attaching multiple storage accounts to your Media Services account, the following considerations apply:

 * The Media Services account and all associated storage accounts must be in the same Azure subscription.
-It is recommended to use storage accounts in the same location as the Media Services account.
+You should use storage accounts in the same location as the Media Services account.
 * Once a storage account is attached to the specified Media Services account, it cannot be detached.
 * Primary storage account is the one indicated during Media Services account creation time.
 Currently, you cannot change the default storage account.
 * If you want to add a Cool Storage account to the AMS account, the storage account must be a Blob type and set to non-primary.